 It is imperative to ask for wisdom in life's storms!
 Also remember that even if God did not give you all the details, He is faithful to get you to the other side and you will learn to trust Him more.

 Do you remember how Abraham trusted God?
 God asked him to leave the country (promising Abraham a great future) without telling him where he will end up living.
 Could we ever do something like that, take your family and go, not really knowing where?

-We are spending much more time than we realize in our mind, trying to control everything trying to find an explanation for all the things that happen to us but often times we don't even have the right explanation anyway.
+We spend more time than we realize in our mind, trying to control everything trying to find an explanation for all the things that happen to us but often we don't even have the right explanation anyway.
 Trusting God brings a lot of peace in our lives and this is a level where God wants to bring us, He desires for us to grow spiritually as much as Christ did.